No. 23 Ohio State rallies past UMass-Lowell in 2nd half

-COLUMBUS, Ohio (AP) — Duane Washington Jr. scored 21 points and No. 23 Ohio State had to rally from a second-half deficit to defeat UMass-Lowell 74-64 on Sunday.
+COLUMBUS, Ohio (AP) — Duane Washington Jr. scored 21 points, including a key late 3-pointer, and No. 23 Ohio State rallied three times from a second-half deficit to defeat UMass-Lowell 74-64 on Sunday.

 Washington took a pass from teammate C.J.
 Walker and hit a 3 from the left wing for a 70-63 lead with 1:07 left to all but clinch it for the Buckeyes (2-0).
+Up until that point, UMass-Lowell’s zone defense had made it difficult for the Buckeyes to get a lot of clean looks.

+“I give our guys credit for finishing the game and making the necessary plays that we needed to,” Ohio State coach Chris Holtmann said.
+“I don’t think we attacked their zone really well.
+I thought it slowed us down.
+I don’t think our pace and attack was very good.
+It was our first time of seeing almost 35 minutes of zone.”

+Washington had made only two of his first 10 3-point shots before his critical one with just over a minute left.

 Justice Sueing had 15 points and six rebounds for Ohio State.
 Walker added 13 points and five assists while E.J.
 Liddell had 11 points and eight rebounds.

 Obadiah Noel, coming off a 35-point game against Illinois State on Saturday, led UMass-Lowell (1-2) with 15 points and seven rebounds.
-Allin Blunt and Bryce Daley each had 11 points.
+Allin Blunt and Bryce Daley each scored 11 points.

+“We had a chance to win it right down to the last minute,” UMass-Lowell coach Pat Duquette said.
+“That was a great spot for us to be in.
+But we made a couple careless mistakes in a crucial point in the game.”

-The game was tied 33 at halftime after Ohio State shot just 34% from the floor and was 0 for 8 on 3s.
+The game was tied 33 at halftime after Ohio State shot just 34% from the floor and went 0 for 8 on 3s.
 UMass-Lowell led by as many as five points on three occasions early in the second half.

 Ohio State benefited from a four-point play with 9:35 left when Daley fouled Sueing on a drive.
 Daley was assessed a technical foul for arguing, giving him five fouls and ruling him out for the rest of the game.
 He was the River Hawks’ leading scorer with 11 points at the time.
 The four free throws put Ohio State up 53-51.